• HOME

 What to Order: If you skip the adobada here, please never tell me about it.
 It is a MUST.

-The carne asada, chorizo, and lengua are all also excellent choices, depending on your mood/tastes.
-Be aware that there are different lines for each different type of taco.
+The carne asada, chorizo, and lengua are excellent choices, depending on your mood/tastes.
+Be aware that there are different lines for each taco.

 El Pescador